sshiyy/MAD24_P01_Team4/README.md

 After successfully paying, there will be a pop up message saying that payment is successful and reset the cart to empty.
 ```
 ```
-4. Point system - Kaylea
+4. Point system - Kaylea (only did UI)

 There will be a total of 3 members: bronze, sliver and gold.
 User will automatically become bronze when they create an account.User will need to accumulate 100 points to become sliver and 300 points to become gold.
 Can have a reedem points page? so users can redeem voucher.

+Raeann:
+- Implement database for the points and tier to be in the account firestore
+- Fetch and match the logged in user by email so that we can update the points to the correct user
+- Updated points - making it when redeem voucher it will deduct the points and when payment is done it will also add the points into the firestore.

 ```
 ```
 5. Filtering page - Raeann